citp/privacy-policy-historical/s/su/sur/survive-ark.com.md

-> *The following text is extracted and transformed from the survive-ark.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606235417id_/http%3A//www.survive-ark.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the survive-ark.com privacy policy that was archived on 2019-01-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190108224232id_/http%3A//www.survive-ark.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Survive ARK
+# Cookie and Privacy Policy - Survive ARK

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [info@survive-ark.com](mailto:info@survive-ark.com).